centre-for-humanities-computing/robusta_webapp/data/texts/method.md

 the results of the robustness scenario will be similar to "the observable".

 The second comparison tool goes deeper into understanding these patterns and provides insight into what can be further observed from the clustering patterns.
-At this point, it is important to clarify that the app is only analyzing the statistically significant patterns on the PCF, and not the regular ones.
+At this point, it is important to clarify that the app is only analyzing the statistically significant cluster patterns on the PCF, and not the regular ones.
 Again, if a researcher would like to include this in their analysis, they need to modify the source code.